Robust Robustness: Robustness in maxmin applications

 \subsection{Monopoly selling: revenue maximization}

 Consider the standard monopoly selling problem.
 The seller has a single good.
 The state $\th \in \Th = \R_+$ is the buyer's valuation for the good.

 First, we formalize the example from the introduction.
-The seller seeks a revenue guarantee over the ambiguity set $\Pi$ containing all priors with median $\l$.\footnote{Formally, a prior $\pi$ is in $\Pi$ if and only if $\P_\pi ( \th \leq \l) \geq 1/2$ and $\P_\pi (\th \geq \l) \geq 1/2$.} This revenue guarantee is uniquely maximized by posting the price $p = \l$; the agent buys if and only if $\th \geq \l$.\footnote{To ensure that the designer's problem has a solution, we assume that ties are broken in the designer's favor, as is standard.} Denote this social choice function by $\hat{f}$.
+The seller seeks a revenue guarantee over the ambiguity set $\Pi$ containing all priors that have $\l$ as a median.
+This revenue guarantee is uniquely maximized by posting the price $p = \l$; the agent buys if and only if $\th \geq \l$.\footnote{To ensure that the designer's problem has a solution, we assume that ties are broken in the designer's favor, as is standard.} Denote this social choice function by $\hat{f}$.
 The induced value function $u \circ \hat{f}$ is shown in the top left panel of \cref{fig:monopoly}.
 The seller's payoff guarantee from $\hat{f}$ over $\Pi$ equals $\l/2$.
 This worst-case payoff is achieved at the prior $\hat{\pi} = \d_{0}/2 + \d_{\l}/2$.
 The associated cumulative distribution function, $F_{\hat{\pi}}$, is shown in the bottom left panel of \cref{fig:monopoly}.
 The payoff guarantee from $\hat{f}$ over $\Pi$ is not robust.
-For any $\e > 0$, if the prior $\hat{\pi}$ is perturbed to $\pi_\e = \d_0/2 + \d_{\l - \e}/2$, then the seller's expected revenue from $\hat{f}$ drops to $0$ (because the good is never purchased).
+For any $\e \in (0,\l)$, if the prior $\hat{\pi}$ is perturbed to $\pi_\e = \d_0/2 + \d_{\l - \e}/2$, then the seller's expected revenue from $\hat{f}$ drops to $0$ (because the good is never purchased).

 In this example, the pair $(\hat{f}, \hat{\pi})$ is a saddle point of the zero-sum game between the designer and Nature.
 In this game, the designer chooses a social choice function $f$ from the feasible set $\FF$, and Nature simultaneously chooses a prior $\pi$ from the ambiguity set $\Pi$.
 Maxmin design problems are commonly solved by finding such a saddle point.
-The saddle point can provide insight about robustness.
+The saddle point can provide insights about robustness.
 Here, the payoff guarantee from $\hat{f}$ over $\Pi$ is not robust because $\hat{f}$ is tailored to the state $\th = \l$ where $\hat{\pi}$ has a point mass; $\hat{f}$ performs well in the state $\th = \l$, but $\hat{f}$ yields zero revenue at arbitrarily nearby states, which are outside the support of $\hat{\pi}$.
+This logic is generalized in \cref{res:saddle} below.